 Okay.
 This one is the -- this was taken off the Winnipeg Police Service website when you want to report a crime.
 And, the only reason I'm bringing this up is, even in here when you have the suspect, you know, it says right there, "race".
-So, I think it doesn't belong there,

-1 and I'm just bringing that up as an example that it's current and it's still happening.
+So, I think it doesn't belong there, and I'm just bringing that up as an example that it's 1 current and it's still happening.
 Next?
-2 3 And, this is just an overview of -- that they're all connected, like, right from justice, social 4 5 housing, income assistance, that would be EIA.
-And, I'm not saying they -- that everyone racially profiles.
-6 They're -- like anywhere else, there's -- you know, there's 7 a few bad apples in the bunch, and -- but once you take 8 9 that out of the equation, it's no longer accessible, then 10 you don't have that racial profiling anymore.
-It's not happening anymore, you've taken that away from them, and it 11 12 doesn't allow for them to victimize.
+2 And, this is just an overview of -- that 3 they're all connected, like, right from justice, social 4 housing, income assistance, that would be EIA.
+And, I'm 5 6 not saying they -- that everyone racially profiles.
+They're -- like anywhere else, there's -- you know, there's 7 a few bad apples in the bunch, and -- but once you take 8 9 that out of the equation, it's no longer accessible, then you don't have that racial profiling anymore.
+It's not 10 happening anymore, you've taken that away from them, and it 11 doesn't allow for them to victimize.
 Next one?
-MS. CHRISTA BIG CANOE: I noticed on this 13 slide presentation it was the second page.
-No, sorry, it 14 was -- yes, still that, but the second page.
+12 MS. CHRISTA BIG CANOE: I noticed on this 13 14 slide presentation it was the second page.
+No, sorry, it 15 was -- yes, still that, but the second page.
 Yes.
-Let me 15 ask you a question on this one.
-And so, this is the 911 16 operator sheet.
-It's crime prevention, reporting 17 18 emergencies, make the right call, and part of it is, like, messaging, when you should call 911 versus when it's not 19 really an emergency.
-20 21 MR. TIM HENDERSON: Yes.
-MS. CHRISTA BIG CANOE: And so, it talks 22 about all calls being important, but not every call is life 23 threatening.
-And so, it actually lists what emergencies 24 like a break and enter, robbery, et cetera.
-Any situation where people or property are at risk, whether that's fire, children on the ice and any medical emergency.
+Let me ask you a question on this one.
+And so, this is the 911 16 17 operator sheet.
+It's crime prevention, reporting 18 emergencies, make the right call, and part of it is, like, messaging, when you should call 911 versus when it's not 19 20 really an emergency.
+21 MR. TIM HENDERSON: Yes.
+MS. CHRISTA BIG CANOE: And so, it talks 22 about all calls being important, but not every call is life 23 24 threatening.
+And so, it actually lists what emergencies are defined as.
+And so, you know, any crime in progress, 25 like a break and enter, robbery, et cetera.
+Any situation 1 where people or property are at risk, whether that's fire, 2 3 children on the ice and any medical emergency.
+So, on the bottom of -- "When dialing 911," 4 that last bullet point says, "If you're unsure if something 5 6 that is happening is actually an emergency, dial 911."
+And, you know, the day that you were making that call and 7 you happened to get the same operator twice, you were 8 9 fairly clear with what the circumstance was, which was any situation when people or property are at risk.
+10 And so, you know, part of what you were 11 feeling was that the person, and please correct me if I'm 12 wrong on this, was being discriminatory or using, sort of, 13 racial profiling, instead of answering your question; is 14 15 that fair?
+Is that a fair -- and can you please explain more?